Quick Stats

 Overview

-United Way of Rhode Island was founded in 1926 as the Providence Community Fund and has evolved into the state's leading philanthropic organization.
-With annual grantmaking of approximately $13.5 million (2024), the organization operates under its LIVE UNITED 2025 strategic plan with the mission of "uniting our community and resources to build racial equity and opportunities for all Rhode Islanders."
-In 2021, United Way committed to investing $100 million over five years to build racial equity, and by 2024 had already contributed more than $71.25 million toward this goal through programs, grants, and philanthropy.
-Under President and CEO Cortney Nicolato's leadership since 2018, the organization has transformed its grantmaking approach to better serve BIPOC-led organizations through unrestricted funding, multi-year grants, and simplified reporting requirements.
+United Way of Rhode Island was founded in 1926 as the Providence Community Fund and has evolved into the state's leading philanthropic organisation.
+With annual grantmaking of approximately $13.5 million (2024), the organisation operates under its LIVE UNITED 2025 strategic plan with the mission of "uniting our community and resources to build racial equity and opportunities for all Rhode Islanders."
+In 2021, United Way committed to investing $100 million over five years to build racial equity, and had already contributed more than $71.25 million toward this goal through programmes, grants, and philanthropy.
+Under President and CEO Cortney Nicolato's leadership since 2018, the organisation has transformed its grantmaking approach to better serve BIPOC-led organisations through unrestricted funding, multi-year grants, and simplified reporting requirements.

 Funding Priorities